 Flossing should begin once the baby teeth begin to fit closely together.
 This usually occurs somewhere between the ages of 2 and 6.
 Work with your child to develop good flossing habits, and help them while they develop the dexterity necessary to manipulate floss.
 Typically, children can floss their teeth starting around the age of 10.

 When teaching your child how to floss, you can either use regular floss, or you can use specialized floss picks.
 If you use regular floss, you can try tying loops at each end of the string so that your child can grip it in the early stages of learning.
 You can then demonstrate proper flossing technique and assist your child while they work with their teeth.
 There is also small floss picks specifically designed for small mouths.
 These small plastic tools can be easier for your child to handle and can make the task of flossing a lot simpler.

 Schedule a Pediatric Appointment

 Do you still have questions about caring for your child's needs?
 Are you ready to schedule your child's pediatric dental appointment?
-We are happy to answer your questions or schedule your appointment.
-Give us a call at (530) 272-5522 today!
+Starting oral care habits early is essential for setting your child up for a lifetime of good oral care habits and a healthy mouth, and we are happy to answer your questions or schedule your appointment.
+For more information or to schedule an appointment for your child, call Lindsey A. Robinson DDS Pediatric and Endodontic Dentistry today at (530) 272-5522.